abhishekag03/InPHYNet/Readme.md

 python train_inPHYNet_doc2vec.py
 ```
 The evaluation results will be printed after every epoch on the heldout test set.
-To test InPHYNet performance on a singe aux task (TREC dataset) on TFIDF embeddings, use the following command:
+To test InPHYNet performance on a singe aux task (TREC dataset) on TF-IDF embeddings, use the following command:
 ```
 python train_inPHYNet_tfidf.py
 ```